-Lucky for us, Farang is in Highbury which is only a ten-minute walk from our house.
-Homeboy had spotted that the San Daniele restaurant was no longer serving Italian cuisine but Thai street food instead.
+Lucky for us, Farang is in Highbury, is only a ten-minute walk from our house.
+Homeboy had spotted that the San Daniele restaurant was no longer serving Italian cuisine, it was now a Thai street food place instead.
 Seb Holmes, the founder and head chef, has drawn on his experience from The Begging Bowl and the Smoking Goat in Soho.
 He is passionate about using seasonal ingredients and creating maximum flavour.
 Teaming up with Dan Turner, also a former sous chef at the Begging Bowl, the pair hosted pop-ups, supper clubs and sold food at street food markets.
-Their loyal following has helped bring in the punters to this rather large space in Highbury.
+Their loyal following has helped bring in the punters to this rather ample space in Highbury.

 Prawn and Pomegranate Miang Bites

 The menu features small plates including Prawn and Pomegranate Miang Bites, which Homeboy tried.
 Miang Kham means one bite wrap.
-The ingredients are centred on top of an edible leaf.
+The ingredients are placed on top of an edible leaf.
 You wrap it up, dip it in sauce and pop it in your mouth.
 This is a traditional snack from Thailand and Laos.
-Watch out for the green peppers which can be hot.
-The combination of ingredients is fresh and crunchy which is a fabulous combination.
-With a hint of lime, it’s a summery and fresh starter.
-There was also a vegetarian option available.
+Watch out for the green peppers which are very hot.
+The combination of ingredients is fresh and crunchy, which is a fabulous combination.
+With a hint of lime, it’s a refreshing starter.
+There is also a vegetarian option available.

 Yellow Bean, Chive and Asian Vegetable Crispy Wontons